 Oxidation doesn’t always need heat to occur.
 Can you think of some fruits or vegetables that turn brown when left out on the counter?

-For even more science activities kids love, grab our Super Cool Science Kit packed with 30 must-try science experiments and a corresponding science journal.
+For even more science activities kids love, grab our 30 Science Experiments including a corresponding science journal.
 It’s perfect for any classroom or homeschool!